bmeyer99/cc_preflight_check/README.md

 The script's operation is dynamic, meaning its checks are directly driven by the content of the CloudFormation template you provide.
 Here's a step-by-step breakdown:

 1.  **Argument Parsing & Initialization:**
-    * Accepts command-line arguments: path to the Cfn template, ARN of the deploying IAM principal, target AWS region, and Cfn template parameters.
+    * Accepts command-line arguments: path to the CFT, ARN of the deploying IAM principal, target AWS region, and CFT parameters.
     * Initializes a Boto3 AWS session (using your local AWS CLI credentials/profile or instance profile) and required AWS clients (IAM, STS).
     * Retrieves the AWS Account ID of the context in which the script is running.

 2.  **Parameter Resolution:**
-    * Combines template parameter values passed via the command line with default values specified within the Cfn template itself.
+    * Combines template parameter values passed via the command line with default values specified within the CFT itself.
 This resolved set of parameters is used for subsequent steps.

 3.  **CloudFormation Template Analysis (`parse_template_and_collect_actions` function):**
     * **Loads and Parses:** Reads and parses the specified CloudFormation YAML template.